 How Can I Discover God’s Will For My Life?

+Have you ever wished you could sit down with God and have a good talk with him about your own life?
+Have you ever wished you could just look him in the eye say, “Lord, what do you want me to do?”
 All of us have moments when we want to hear GodÃs voice or receive some definite sign regarding a relationship, a business decision, a career choice, or a major expenditure.

 Our decisions really do matter.
 We make our decisions and our decisions turn around and make us.
 We face so many questions: